 Typical absence seizures (formerly called petit mal seizures) consist of 10- to 30-second loss of consciousness with eyelid fluttering; axial muscle tone may or may not be lost.
 Patients do not fall or convulse; they abruptly stop activity, then just as abruptly resume it, with no postictal symptoms or knowledge that a seizure has occurred.
 Absence seizures are genetic and occur predominantly in children.
 Usually, they begin between ages 5 and 15 years and do not continue into adulthood.
 Without treatment, such seizures are likely to occur many times a day.
 Seizures often occur when patients are sitting quietly, can be precipitated by hyperventilation, and rarely occur during exercise.
 Neurologic and cognitive examination results are usually normal.

-Atypical absence seizures usually occur as part of the Lennox-Gastaut syndrome, a severe form of epilepsy that begins before age 4 years.
+Atypical absence seizures usually occur as part of the Lennox-Gastaut syndrome, a severe form of epilepsy.
 They differ from typical absence seizures as follows:

 They last longer.

 Loss of awareness is less complete.

 Many patients have a history of damage to the nervous system, developmental delay, abnormal neurologic examination results, and other types of seizures.
 Atypical absence seizures usually continue into adulthood.